merlinthemagic/MTS/README.md

 Simple, its a tool set for PHP.
 Currently comprised of two core components, shell and browser.

-My philosophy: <b>People should do interesting work, computers should push buttons</b>
+My philosophy: <b>If it can be automated it should be.
+People do interesting work, computers push buttons</b>

-So if it can be automated it should be.
 This project strives to give developers the tools that let them automate processes that were designed for people.

 <h2>A Real Bash Shell:</h2>